ssmail7/KeyboardToFile/README.md

 # KeyboardToFile

-Part of Project 10 from my Programming Concepts class during the Spring 2016 semester.
+This program reads an arbitrary number of strings from the keyboard and writes them to a text file.